scottboms/kirby-applemusic/README.md

 ]
 ```

-If using the [Apple Music API](https://developer.apple.com/documentation/applemusicapi/), you will first need to generate the necessary keys and generate a token.
+If using the [Apple Music API](https://developer.apple.com/documentation/applemusicapi/), you will first need to generate the necessary keys and p8 token.
 Those values can then be added to your site config which will allow access from the Panel and also to your templates.

 **Required:**

-These private properties should be stored securely and ignored by version control systems.
-This can be done by creating an `env.php` file in the site/config folder and adding that to your gitignore rules.
+These private properties should be stored securely outside version control systems.
+This can be done by creating an `env.php` file in the site/config folder and adding that to your `.gitignore` rules.

 | Property        | Default | Req?  | Description                                                  |
 |-----------------|---------|-------|--------------------------------------------------------------|